codus/rest_api/README.md

 RestApi.request.get_categories_in_categories(:resources_params => {:categories => 2})
 ```

-It will make a GET to
+It will make a GET to:

 http://www.myapiurl.com/categories/2/categories/2

 Because the resources params arguments are linked to a resource name defined in the method call.

-You can turn this aroud by manually defining a request method and mapping the resources like this:
+You can turn this aroud by defining a request method and mapping the resources like this:

 ```ruby
 RestApi.map_custom_api_method :get, :subcategories_in_categories do |map|